vdobler/ht/README.md

 of (PhantomJS)[http://phantomjs.org] in version >= 2.0.

-Nonemclature
+Nomenclature
 ------------

-The following terms are necessary to know wheter you use ht as a package or as the executable.
+The following terms are necessary to know whether you use ht as a package or as the executable.

 The main concept of `ht` is that of a **`Test`**: A `Test` makes one request and